lawrencewoodman/techtinkering.com/content/articles/2020-11-09-double-width-c64-style-font-on-the-commodore-vic-20.md

 It is worth highlighting a few points in the code:
 * Location 51/52 points to the bottom of BASIC active strings and hence the top of available free space.
 On an unexpanded system it defaults to: 7680 ($1E00), by poking 28 ($1C) into 52 this lowers it to 7168 ($1C00).
-* Location 55/56 point to the end of BASIC memory.
+* Location 55/56 points to the end of BASIC memory.
 On an unexpanded system it defaults to: 7680 ($1E00), by poking 28 ($1C) into 56 this lowers it to 7168 ($1C00).
 * The command `clr`, clears program variables and registers the bottom of BASIC active strings and end of BASIC memory.
 * Location 673 ($02A1) is the location we assembled the machine code to.
-There is an area of memory from 673-767 ($02A1-$02FF) which is used user user indirect vectors or other storage and hence is a good location to put our machine code routine.
+There is an area of memory from 673-767 ($02A1-$02FF) which is used for user indirect vectors or other storage and hence is a good location to put our machine code routine.
-* Location 36869 controls the location of the character set.
-Ee set it to 255 as this sets the location to 7168 ($1C00), just below the screen map at 7680 ($1E00).
+* Location 36869 ($9005) controls the location of the character set.
+We set it to 255 as this sets the location to 7168 ($1C00), just below the screen map at 7680 ($1E00).
 To see more about setting the character map location look at: [Mapping the Vic, p.129-133](https://archive.org/details/COMPUTEs_Mapping_the_VIC_1984_COMPUTE_Publications/page/n149/mode/2up).

 ## Video Demonstrating Fat Font